 The boyish Brother Elfred separated from the crowd.
 The priest had on the cream-colored cassock of his Old Faith, and carried a leather-bound copy of the Twelve Testaments under his arm.
-He recited a prayer in First Tongue, the language they said taught men how to make fire, till their fields, and worship the twelve gods and their High God—the deities whom Free Believers like Sara had been taught were twelve-as-one.
+He recited a prayer in First Tongue, the language they said taught men how to make fire, till their fields, and worship the twelve gods and their High God—the deities whom Free Believers like Sara had been taught were in fact the High God’s twelve faces.
 After finishing, Elfred asked the condemned to make his peace.

-The laborer didn’t tremble.
-“I never done nothin’ wrong,” he said stubbornly.
+“I never done nothin’ wrong,” the laborer said stubbornly.
 “Nothin’ wrong, not by rights.
-I’m poor of purse like you lot, that’s how it is.
+I’m poor of purse like you, that’s how it is.
 I’m faithful to the twelve-as-one, Reader Gary can tell you.
 I’m loyal, done nothin’ but see me sons with full bellies.”

 He rambled on until Rittman lost patience and pressured Hexaar to his knees.
 The laborer laid his cheek flat across the tree stump, choking on sobs.
 “I’m s-s-sorry,” he added wetly.

 “As was the Thirteenth when he lost his grace in the War of Passion,” their noble lord responded in cold judgment.
 Men folded their arms, disgusted with the comparison.